Thailand Property Guide for Expats: Everything You Need to

 Thailand Property Guide for Expats: Everything You Need to Know in 2026

-Foreign expats and non-residents can legally own property in Thailand — specifically, freehold condominium units within the 49% foreign ownership quota registered on a Chanote title deed in the buyer’s name.
+Foreign expats and non-residents can legally own property in Thailand, specifically, freehold condominium units within the 49% foreign ownership quota registered on a Chanote title deed in the buyer’s name.
 As of 2026, Phuket registers over 10,000 foreign property transactions annually, with buyers from 60+ countries.
 There are no restrictions based on nationality for condominium purchases.
 For land-based properties (villas, houses), the standard route is a 30-year renewable leasehold.
-This guide covers every aspect of the buying process: legal ownership structures, taxes, financing, the best areas in Phuket, costs, visa options, property management while abroad, and the complete step-by-step process — everything an expat needs to buy in Thailand with confidence in 2026.
+This guide covers every aspect of the buying process: legal ownership structures, taxes, financing, the best areas in Phuket, costs, visa options, property management while abroad, and the complete step-by-step process, everything an expat needs to buy in Thailand with confidence in 2026.

 Can Expats Own Property in Thailand?

-Condominium (freehold) — YES: Any foreign national can own a condominium unit in freehold under the Thai Condominium Act B.E.
+Condominium (freehold), YES: Any foreign national can own a condominium unit in freehold under the Thai Condominium Act B.E.
 2522.
 The building must be registered under the Condominium Act, and no more than 49% of total unit area can be in foreign-name ownership (the “foreign quota”).
-The title deed issued is a Chanote (NS4j) — Thailand’s most legally robust title.
+The title deed issued is a Chanote (NS4j), Thailand’s most legally robust title.

-Land and houses — leasehold only: Foreigners cannot own land outright in Thailand (with very limited exceptions for BOI-promoted entities and specific industrial zones).
+Land and houses, leasehold only: Foreigners cannot own land outright in Thailand (with very limited exceptions for BOI-promoted entities and specific industrial zones).
 The practical solution is a 30-year leasehold registered at the Land Department, typically with contractual renewal rights for a further 30+30 years.
 Well-structured leases provide effective long-term tenure.

 Freehold vs Leasehold: Which Is Right for You?

-Understanding the 49% Foreign Quota
+What Should You Know About Understanding the 49% Foreign Quota?

 - In a 100-unit building, a maximum of 49 units can be in foreign (non-Thai) name